Finance Watch: Activities

+Finance Watch advocates for reforms to stabilise and democratise markets, redirect capital toward public goods, and protect against systemic risks.

-The organization's research team analyses financial regulation and formulates policy recommendations.
-Its views are then communicated to policymakers by its advocacy team, who also cooperate with member organizations who share the same views, and to the wider public by its communication team.
+The organisation’s research team analyses financial regulation and develops policy recommendations.
+These views are communicated to policymakers by the advocacy team, often in collaboration with aligned member organisations.
+The communication team ensures the wider public is informed.

-Examples of dossiers that Finance Watch deals with are capital requirements for banks (the Basel III agreement), banking structure (the Liikanen Consultation), high-frequency trading, food and resource speculation, and protection of retail investors.
-Finance Watch also organizes conferences about financial regulation issues, where different stakeholders of the financial sector interact in public.
+Finance Watch’s policy experts cover 5 key policy areas: sustainable finance, retail and inclusion, financial stability & supervision, public finance, digital finance.

 Structure and financing

 Finance Watch is an international association under Belgian law (AISBL), and has two types of members: individuals and civil society organizations.
 The latter include consumer groups, trade unions, housing associations, environmental NGOs, development NGOs and others.
-Each member has an equal vote at the organization’s general assembly.
-To become a member, both individuals and civil society organizations need to prove to the organization’s Committee of Transparency and Independence that they are independent from the financial industry.
+Each member has an equal vote at the organization's general assembly.
+To become a member, both individuals and civil society organizations need to prove to the organization's Board of Directors that they are independent from the financial industry.
 Individual members also need to qualify for membership by showing they have relevant experience and expertise.
 The members convene at least once a year for a General Assembly.
-During the year, the General Assembly is represented by the Board of Directors.
-The Board comprises eight Directors including six elected by and from the General Assembly (four Member organisations and two individual Members) and two independent Directors (“external personalities”).
+During the year, the General Assembly is represented by the board of directors.
+The Board comprises eight Directors including six elected by and from the General Assembly (four Member organisations and two individual Members) and two independent Directors ("external personalities").

-Members of the Finance Watch board of directors as of October 2020:
+Members of the Finance Watch board of directors (as of May 2024):